basemhesham/Silicon-Sprint-AUC/docs/MODULE4.md

 ---

-## 5. Resolving Max Slew, Max Cap & Hold Slack Violations
+## 5. Resolving Max Slew and Max Cap

 The STA report reveals two categories of issues that must be addressed before physical signoff can proceed: